Other audit services

 Taxation of employees in cross-border operations

-An employee of an Estonian company abroad and an employee of a foreign company in Estonia
+An employee of an Estonian company abroad and an employee of a foreign company in Estonia - we advise on tax rules.

 Tax risk audit